joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 ```

 While this approach returns the result we're looking for, it doesn't accurately describe the shape of the problem at hand.
-Choosing the wrong approach leads to maintainability problems.
 What if we need to check a third conditional?
 A fourth?
 Every new conditional will increase the complexity exponentially and will make the code susceptible to accidental errors.

-Instead of writing this code as a set of hardcoded rules, I wanted to go with a data transformation approach to solve this problem by replicating the behavior of `cond->` in Elixir.
+Choosing the wrong design pattern fixes the problem in the short term, but can lead to maintainability problems.

+I created a `cond_then` function, influenced by the [`then/2` macro](https://hexdocs.pm/elixir/1.12.3/Kernel.html#then/2) and Clojure's `cond->`.
 Elixir has a pipe operator (`|>`) that is the Elixir equivalent to the thread first macro in clojure (->).
-This passes the result of the previous function into the first argument of the next.

-I created a `cond_then` function, influenced by the [`then/2` macro](https://hexdocs.pm/elixir/1.12.3/Kernel.html#then/2) and Clojure's `cond->`.
 `then/2` takes a value and a function with that value as an argument.
 `cond_then` takes a value, a conditional, and a function, and works identical to `cond->`.